belli29/furnitart/README.md

   The app does register a change in the avaialbility of the product only when the checkout process is completed.
   This creates the following issue: during the time between adding to bag and finalizing the checkout the app does not detect possible avaialability changes.
   This can lead to oversale situations.

-- Pictures uploaded
-  The selle is suggested an ideal format for uploaded picture.
-This should not be necesary as the app should resize automatically  the pictures

 ## Deployment